-Applied Behavior Analysis is a popular therapy method used with individuals with autism and related conditions, those interested in the field often inquire what is “chaining” in ABA?
-Chaining is a method that therapists use to help children gain proficiency in complex, multi-step directions.
-The method breaks the steps of directions into specific instructions that link together to enable kids to complete the entire task.
-It involves behavior chains that are strings of individual behaviors that when connected together create a terminal behavior.
+Applied Behavior Analysis is a popular therapy method used with individuals with autism and related conditions.
+Those interested in the field often inquire what is chaining in ABA?
+ABA chaining is a method that therapists use to help children gain proficiency in complex, multi-step directions.
+Chaining is closely related to task analysis.
+Once a task analysis is developed, chaining is used to teach each step.
+The method breaks down the task analysis into specific instructions that link together.
+These steps enable kids to complete the entire task.
+These create a behavior chain.
+Behavior chains are strings of individual behaviors, that when connected together form a terminal behavior.

 Total Task Chaining

-Total task chaining involves the child learning the task as a whole as the behavior analyst or parent walks him or her through each step and providing the necessary prompts.
-As the child goes through attempts to go through the task on his or her own, the analyst or parent constantly repeats the steps.
-The analyst or parent tells the child every move to make and guides him or her through the actions.
+In total task chaining, the child learns the task as a whole.
+Task analyses are created as chains of activities that lead to the completed task.
+The behavior analyst or parent walks the child through each step and provides the necessary prompts.
+As the child attempts the task on their own, the analyst or parent constantly repeats the steps.
+The analyst or parent tells the child every move to make.
+They guide the child through the actions.
 The chain is taught until the child is able to complete all behaviors in the sequence correctly.
-During the task and at the end, the behavior analyst or parent uses praise or supplemental reinforcement to reassure the completion of the correct steps.
+Throughout the task, the behavior analyst or parent uses praise or supplemental reinforcement.
+This reassures the child when they complete the correct steps.

 Backward Chaining is defined as the opposite of forward chaining.
-All behaviors in the analysis of the task are firstly completed by the parent or behavior analyst, with the exception of the final behavior in the chain.
+All behaviors in the analysis of the task are firstly completed by the parent or behavior analyst.
+The exception is the final behavior in the chain.
 When the child performs the last behavior in the series at the fixed benchmark level, reinforcement is provided.
 Next, reinforcement is presented when the last and the next-to-last steps in the series are performed to standard.
 The series proceeds backward through the chain until all the activities are introduced in reverse order and practiced accumulatively.
 The child finishes all steps of a task without any reminders, except for the last one.